All Episodes

 There's news about that today in the Washington Free Beacon.

-The free beacons reporting that Iran is launching two new domestic satellites into space, according to an announcement by Iranian military leaders.
+The Free Beacon's reporting that Iran is launching two new domestic satellites into space, according to an announcement by Iranian military leaders.

-Now, according to U.S. National Security Insiders, well, they actually believe this is a move to test fire advanced intercontinental ballistic missile technology that could be used as part of Iran's nuclear weapons program so that if they ever get nuclear weapons, they'll now have the means of reaching the continental United States.
+Now, according to U.S. national security insiders, well, they actually believe this is a move to test fire advanced intercontinental ballistic missile technology that could be used as part of Iran's nuclear weapons program so that if they ever get nuclear weapons, they'll now have the means of reaching the continental United States.

-Which is why this alliance, the faster we build on what has happened as a result of Obama's Iranian deal and the Saudis, who I still find corrupt, and the Egyptians, Jordanians, the Israelis, the Emirates, and the U.S., and say Great Britain, if we form an alliance, take out Iran's nuclear sites, the sooner, it's better, it's going to be for the free world.
+And by the way, they already have the means of reaching Israel and wiping them off the face of the earth, which is something that they frequently claim they want to do, which is, again, evil in our time, which is why this alliance, the faster we build on what has happened as a result of Obama's Iranian deal and the Saudis, who I still find corrupt, and the Egyptians, Jordanians, the Israelis, the Emirates, and the U.S., and say Great Britain, if we form an alliance,

 So let me get to this Sally Yates issue.

-Now remember, this is all about the Fourth Amendment to our Constitution.
+Now, remember, this is all about the Fourth Amendment to our Constitution.

 The right of the people, that means you, to be secure in your persons, houses, papers, effects against unreasonable search and seizure shall not be violated.